-The school keeps branded uniform items to a minimal level that is reasonable for all members of the school community.
-The school defines a branded uniform item as any item of clothing that cannot be purchased at a range of retailers, including by virtue of logos, colours, design and fabrics.
-Where the school decides to require an item of branded clothing, it will conduct an assessment to ensure prices are kept as low as possible.
+The school will keep branded uniform items to a minimal level that is reasonable for all members of the school community.
+The school defines a branded uniform item as any item of clothing that cannot be purchased at a range of retailers, e.g. supermarkets, due to the item's logo, colour, design, fabric or other unique element.
+Where the school requires an item of branded clothing, it will assess how prices can be kept as low as possible and put measures in place to facilitate this.
+This may include: